papermerge/documentation/src/index.rst

 Papermerge DMS
 ==============

-Papermerge is open source document management system (DMS) designed to work with **scanned documents**.
+Papermerge is open source **document management system (DMS)** designed to work with **scanned documents**.
 Papermerge uses **OCR (optical character recognition)** technology to extract meaningful data from ingested documents.
-Data extracted with OCR is then used to index documents in order to find them quickly based on their content.
+Data extracted with OCR is then used to index documents and prepares them for full text search.

-Papermerge provides the look and feel of modern desktop file browsers.
-It has features like dual panel browser, tags, hierarchical folders and automations so that you can efficiently organize your documents.
+Papermerge is **web based** software and it provides look and feel of modern desktop application.
+It has features like dual panel document browser, organizing documents in folders, drag and drop, tagging documents and folders so that you can efficiently store, organize and automate your :ref:`digital archives <digital_archive>` workflows.

 .. figure:: img/document-management-system-screenshot.png